 If you want a quick way to identify different Amish denominations, you just have to look at the top of their buggies.

 - Black Toppers: The most “progressive” Amish sect in which you may see them using cell phones or electric lights on their buggies

 - Yellow Toppers: The middle-ground Amish sect that shuns more modern conveniences, but still allows members to do things like paint their barns to keep the wood from rotting over time

 - White Toppers: The ultra-conservative Amish who are dedicated to fundamentalist interpretations of what little written correspondence remains from Ammann himself; they only wear one suspender strap because that’s all you need to hold your pants up, and they may carry physical hallmarks of centuries of closed-community inbreeding

 That’s the Amish view.

 Amish and Mennonite congregations are famously conservative from a political standpoint.
-They pretty much vote republican, often because someone told them to vote like that.
+They pretty much vote republican, often because they’ve always voted that way.

 While this will probably always be true with Amish voters, Mennonite voters are changing.

-Progressive strands of Mennonites are emerging in previously-conservative areas.
+Progressive strands of Mennonites are emerging in previously-conservative communities.
 This could stem from a number of factors, but it’s probably because Mennonite youths have the same access to technology and information as the rest of the modern world, so they’re more inclined to accept modern ideologies.